oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6000_series/6008_size/40_mm_id_68_mm_od_15_mm_depth/part/readme.md

-# Hardware Bearing 6000 Series 6008 Size 40 Mm Id 68 Mm Od 15 Mm Depth
+# Hardware Bearing 6000 Series 6008 Size 40 mm Id 68 mm Od 15 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base